 The drive between Los Angeles and San Francisco can take six to eight hours (or longer along scenic routes) but is well worth the effort at least once in your lifetime to take in the beauty that is California.
-Many travelers choose to extend the experience by staying overnight in a rustic inn or B&B. Here are 10 scenic places to stay between San Francisco and Los Angeles, ranging from yurts to rustic cabins to yoga retreats.
-For a sense of where these hotels are located, view the hotels on the map.
+Many travelers choose to extend their experience by staying overnight in a rustic inn or B&B. Here are 10 scenic places to stay between San Francisco and Los Angeles, ranging from yurts to rustic cabins to yoga retreats.

 Just steps away from Avila Beach on the San Luis Obispo Bay, this inn claims that its rooftop sundeck is the "best living room on the West Coast."
 Rooms, which are appointed with bright, casual decor, have views of the coast or courtyard.
 Family suites, as well as the many activities nearby, make this hotel an ideal inn for those traveling with kids.